-David Crosthwait (1898-1976), inventor and authority on heat transfer, ventilation, and air conditioning, was born in Nashville in 1898 and grew up in Kansas City, Missouri.
+David Crosthwait (1898-1976), inventor and authority on heat transfer, ventilation, and air conditioning, was born in Nashville, Tennessee on May 27, 1898 and grew up in Kansas City, Missouri.
 At that time, it was relatively rare for an African American man to achieve an esteemed reputation in the sciences, yet that is exactly what he did.

 Crosthwait earned a BS from Purdue University in 1913 and a master's degree in engineering in 1920.
 A few years after he finished his degrees, he became Research Engineer and Director of Research Laboratories for C.A.
 Dunham Company, now Marshall Engineered Products Co., in Marshalltown, Iowa, where he worked from 1925 to 1930.